T3p/pois/README.md

 To test on [MuJoCo](http://www.mujoco.org) environments, you need a MuJoCo license.
 Instructions on setting up MuJoCo can be found [here](https://github.com/openai/mujoco-py).

 ## Usage
-Scripts for running the algorithms on gym and rllab environments can be found under the algorithms folders.
+Scripts for running the algorithms on gym and rllab environments can be found under the algorithms folders (nbpois is under the pbpois folder).
 The scripts accept a large number of optional command-line arguments.
 Typical usage is:

 ```bash
 python run_[gym | rllab].py --env [environment name] --seed [random seed] --policy [nn | linear]